neoforged/Documentation/docs/resources/client/models/datagen.md

         // allowing for different rotations to use different models.
 Used e.g. by the crafting table. horizontalBlock(block, exampleModel);
         // Specifies a horizontally-rotatable block model that is attached to a face, e.g. for buttons or levers.
-        // Accounts for the fact that these can also be placed on the ground and the ceiling, and rotates them accordingly.
+        // Accounts for placing the block on the ground and on the ceiling, and rotates them accordingly.
         // Like #horizontalBlock, has an overload that accepts a Function<BlockState, ModelFile> instead. horizontalFaceBlock(block, exampleModel);
-        // Similar to #horizontalBlock, but for blocks that are rotatable in all six directions, including up and down.
+        // Similar to #horizontalBlock, but for blocks that are rotatable in all directions, including up and down.
         // Again, has an overload that accepts a Function<BlockState, ModelFile> instead. directionalBlock(block, exampleModel);
     }